Have a request? Something unexpected happening?

 If I change one thing in Token Studios (bye it add a new token, delete a token, edit a token name or value) and then export Variables & styles to Figma, when I publish the Figma library, Figma thinks that every variable and style (and therefore everyone connected component) has been modified and republishes everything This creates issues when you want to adjust one component’s token and publish just that token, whilst also having other tokens and components in the file that are not ready.
 It also has the issue of making the Figma publication very slow (for a decent sized library) The screenshots attached were the result of updating one existing token value and exporting to Figma (the library prior to this had been full published and had no outstanding items to publish)

-Chris Kerr 6 months ago
+Chris Kerr Over 1 year ago